-EECA's 2019 electric vehicle growth scenarios varied based on how fast the price of EVs reach price parity with internal combustion engine vehicles.
+EECA's 2019 electric vehicle growth scenarios21 varied based on how fast the price of EVs reach price parity with internal combustion engine vehicles.
 The speed at which this occurs will be influenced by factors like production/technology costs, government subsidies, and other incentives.
-The EECA scenarios are shown in Figure 4-19, overlaid with the actual fleet size for 2021 and 2022 to illustrate the current situation.
+The EECA scenarios are shown in Figure 4-20, overlaid with the actual fleet size for 2021 to 2023 to illustrate the current situation.